awesome-selfhosted/awesome-selfhosted/README.md

 - [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`
 - [RSS2EMail](http://www.allthingsrss.com/rss2email/) - Fetches RSS/Atom-feeds and pushes new Content to any email-receiver, supports OPML. ([Source Code](https://github.com/wking/rss2email)) `GPL-2.0` `Python`
 - [Screaming Liquid Tiger](https://github.com/herrbischoff/screaming-liquid-tiger) - Simple script to automatically generate valid RSS and Atom feeds from a list of media files in the same folder. `MIT` `PHP`
+- [Full-Text RSS](https://bitbucket.org/fivefilters/full-text-rss) - Extract article content from news sites and blogs and convert RSS feeds that contain only extracts of stories to full-text feeds.
+Developed by FiveFilters.org `GPL-3.0` `PHP`

 ## File Sharing and Synchronization